rss2025-9/final_challenge2025/shrinkray_heist/README.md

 sudo docker pull staffmitrss/racecar-real:latest
 ```

 Please take a look at `model/detector.py`.
 We've provided a basic template for a [YOLO11](https://docs.ultralytics.com/models/yolo11/) object detector.
 It's up to you to decide how you want to use this model to complete the tasks assigned to you by Gru.
-Feel free to modify the code as needed or dive into the source code to see how you can make the most out of the model!
+Feel free to modify the code as needed or dive into the original [YOLO source code](https://docs.ultralytics.com/) to see how you can make the most out of the model (not required, feel free to just use what we've provided)!

 You should give this file a careful read.
 But importantly, note that you can control the model's threshold, which determines how confident the model needs to be before it considers an object detected.
 The default threshold is set to 0.5, but you can adjust it to suit your needs.
 A lower threshold will yield more detections, while a higher threshold will yield fewer detections.
 Additionally, observe that the `predict` function gives you the list of `(bounding box, class_label)` pairs.
 You can see the list of all classes supported by the model with
 ```python